Philip Seymour Hoffman

 This brilliant actor was one of the industry's most prolific performers from the mid 1990s until his tragic death.
 Without particularly good looks and without a great physical presence, Philip Seymour Hoffman made a name for himself as one of the most magnetic character actors of his generation.
 He specialized in playing social misfits and characters on the edge of society, but he also displayed his versatility with wonderful human performances in movies such as Magnolia.
 This is only one of a handful films by Paul Thomas Anderson that Hoffman starred in.

 In 2003, Hoffman landed his first leading role in the Canadian feature Owning Mahowny.
 His brilliant performance showed his undeniable potential and Hoffman went on to become one of the most sought after actors in the business.

 His second lead, as 20th century writer Truman Capote, came in 2005 collaborating with long-time friend Bennett Miller on Capote.
 The film not only earned Hoffman another stint of rave reviews, but also his first Oscar nomination and award.
-Although the film was lacking and the role wasn't his most accomplished to date, the Oscar was thoroughly deserved, even though many critics felt he should have gotten it sooner.
+Although the film was uneven and the role wasn't his most accomplished, the Oscar was thoroughly deserved, even though many critics felt he should have gotten it sooner.